mehulagg/gitlab/doc/api/merge_requests.md

 | `allow_collaboration`      | boolean | no       | Allow commits from members who can merge to the target branch                   |
 | `allow_maintainer_to_push` | boolean | no       | Deprecated, see allow_collaboration                                             |
 | `squash`                   | boolean | no       | Squash commits into a single commit when merging                                |

-If `approvals_before_merge` **(STARTER)** is not provided, it inherits the value from the target project.
-If it is provided, then the following conditions must hold in order for it to take effect:

-1. The target project's `approvals_before_merge` must be greater than zero.
-A value of zero disables approvals for that project.
-1. The provided value of `approvals_before_merge` must be greater than the target project's `approvals_before_merge`.
-1. This API returns 201 (created) for a successful response.

 ```json
 {